Plyons614/Sbox-Documentation-/s&boxMiniGameServerInfo.md

     - Players have to reach stable high ground for the water rising
 20. Blood for the Blood God
     - Players kill each other and have to toss bodies into an altar.
 The one who has most bodies entered wins
+21. Dodgeball
+    - AI dodgeballs that bounce off the walls and players have to dodge (slowly speeds up over time or spawn more balls over time)
+22. NextBot Invasion
+    - Survive the nextbots

 ### Modifiers